eedugon/k8s-o11y-eck-agent/README.md

 ```

-REDEPLOYING EVERYTHING:
+## Redeploying Elastic Agent or Changing polcicies

-Be careful with the enrollment token and the data directory, there's a limitation on Elastic Agent side and the state directory needs to be cleaned some times.
+There's an [issue](https://github.com/elastic/elastic-agent/issues/3586) where Elastic Agent might fail to update the token information on the state directory (mounted as a hostPath volume).

 # Suggested Improvements